How Many Liters of Olive Oil Can An Olive Tree Produce?

 1. Quantity of Olive Fruit Produced

 I don’t even need to explain this factor to you.
-The more olive fruits your tree bear, the more olive oil you can expect (based on other factors I’ll be mentioning just in a moment).
+The more olive fruits your tree bears, the more olive oil you can expect (based on other factors I’ll be mentioning just in a moment).

-Sometimes, the annual weather will not help olive trees to bear more fruit, while sometimes, the yield will be huge.
+Sometimes, the annual weather will not help olive trees bear more fruit, while sometimes, the yield will be huge.

 2. Olive Ripeness – Maturity Index

 Olive ripeness is a significant factor when talking about average oil production per 1kg of fruit.
-Depending on what type of olive oil you want to produce, you’ll choose to harvest olives sooner, or in other cases, later.
+Depending on what type of olive oil you want to produce, you’ll choose to harvest olives sooner or, in other cases, later.

 The olive maturity index is fundamental to determining olives’ average ripeness on your farm.
 That way, you can guess just the right time to pick them.
 Check my detailed guide on the olive maturity index here.